1. Wonderings & Questions

 1.2.
 Who is actively focused on revitalizing the Penobscot dialect?

 1.3.
-What is the apparent structure of the exising Penobscot language progam?
+What is the structure of the existing Penobscot language progam?

 1.4.
-Has anyone assessed the strengths and weaknesses of the existing Penobscot language program?
+Has an assessment been conducted of the strengths and weaknesses of the existing Penobscot language program?

 1.5.
 Why has the Siebert writing system become the de facto writing system of the Penobscot dialect?